VinayBhalerao/3scale-notes/README.md

-Everything releted to 3scale !!
+## Everything related to 3scale !!